viannaandreBR/EthereumLabs/docs/doc1.21.md

 ---
-id: doc1.16
+id: doc1.21
-title: LAB#1 - What is Ethereum ? / The Solidity Programming Language
+title: LAB#1 - What is Ethereum ? / Testing with REmix
-sidebar_label: The Solidity Programming Language
+sidebar_label: Testing with REmix
 ---

-## The Solidity Programming Language
+## Testing with REmix